matthew-scherf/Empirical-Non-Duality/README.md

 ```

 Successful verification produces output confirming all theorems check.
-The [verification documentation](docs/verification.md) contains proof logs and screenshots documenting successful runs.
 The Nitpick model finder was used with `user_axioms = true` over domain cardinalities 1 through 5 to check for counterexamples.
 None were found within these finite scopes.

 ## Axioms